adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 I am sure the Ruby language authors had a reason to use `curry` for partial applications, but it just did not feel natural.
 I have to learn and remember how to use it properly.

-There are currying related npm packages in Node, but I have not found anything that's built into the language.
+There are currying related npm packages in Node.js, but I have not found anything that's built into the language.
 Here is how the poor man's currying is done in JavaScript:

 ```javascript
 var multiply = function(x) {